 Johann Sebastian Bach.

-Johann Sebastian Bach – for many humans all over the planet it means just heavenly music.
-However, the subject Johann Sebastian Bach offers more: his life, his family, his genealogy.
-Plus there are Bach postage stamps, Bach cities, Bach places and Bach monuments.
-Enjoy videos with Bach music, quotes from prominent folks, FAQ and finally … facts and Bach short biographies, too.
-This is the international and multilingual section that comes with the new internet portal "Bach ueber Bach" and "Bach on Bach".
-Its general goal is to spread the knowledge and music of one of the greatest composers even beyond the borders of language barriers.
-This Bach mission wants to introduce folks all over the world to this unique composer and musician of the baroque era – Johann Sebastian Bach – and make the way to his music and his life easy.
+Johann Sebastian Bach ... for many humans all over the planet, it means just heavenly music.
+However, the subject of Johann Sebastian Bach offers more: his life, his family, his genealogy.
+Plus, there are Bach postage stamps, Bach cities, Bach places, and Bach monuments.
+Enjoy videos with Bach music, quotes about Bach from prominent folks, FAQ and finally … facts and Bach short biographies, too.
+This is the international and multilingual section, that comes with the new internet portal "Bach ueber Bach" and "Bach on Bach".
+Its general goal is to spread the knowledge and music of one of the greatest composers ever, even beyond the borders of language barriers.
+This Bach project wants to introduce folks all over the world to learn more about this unique composer and musician of the baroque era – Johann Sebastian Bach – and make the way to his music and his life easy.

 Johann Sebastian Bach.

 This is your section – in your mother language – and there are two pages.
 One is hidden in the navigation.
 You get to it from the bottom of this page 1.
 Or with a click here.
-Just the Bach short biography video is in English.
-But try it out anyway.
-On page 1 you will find this and that around the project “Bach on Bach” – my Johann Sebastian Bach adventure – and there’s a lot to explore for you.
-There are links to pages, which you can handle even without speaking one word in English.
-Bach’s music for instance: just click on one music piece – you don’t have to know the name at all – next choose a picture theme to decide on what series of photos you want to explore while listening to the music of Bach.
+I will provide the Bach miniature video in many languages.
+But some will remain in English.
+Try it out and if you only find it in English, watch it anyway.
+It's worth it.
+On page 1, you will also find "this and that" around the project “Bach on Bach” – my Johann Sebastian Bach adventure – and there’s a lot to explore for you.
+There are links to pages, which you can handle even without speaking one word in English or German.
+Bach’s music for instance: Just click on one music piece – you don’t have to know the name at all – next choose a picture theme to decide on what series of photos you want to explore while listening to the music of Bach.
 That’s it.
-Bach stamps … you don’t need to speak English to adore them.
-Bach monuments: same situation.
+Bach stamps: You don’t need to speak English or German to adore them.
+Bach monuments: It's the same situation.
 Same thing with pictures of the Bach cities and Bach places.
-Or – make it an adventure – just try it.
-On page 2 (… just a reminder, you get there from the bottom of this page ... or from here) there is a short biography about the life of the composer with many, many pictures to enjoy.
+Make it an adventure: Just try it.
+Plus, there is an ultra-short "miniature Bach biography video" with music, professional narration, film and pics ... nine minutes short, and just three lines away.
+On page 2 ( ... just a reminder, you get there from the bottom of this page ... or from here) there is a short biography to read about the life of the composer with many, many pictures to enjoy.

 A short biography about Johann Sebastian Bach: life, music, pictures, film, narration.
 Just 9 minutes quick.
 Sorry – one exception on this page – it’s in English only.